-In \cite{prd79,plb668,farina}, Casimir effect has been studied in presence of extra dimension and it was found that Casimir force has terms that vary as $\frac{1}{L^4}$ apart from correction terms that vary as $\frac{1}{L^2}$ due to presence of one extra dimension in addition to $4$ dimensional commutative Minkowski space-time.
+In \cite{prd79,plb668,farina}, the Casimir effect was studied in the presence of extra dimension and found that Casimir force has terms that vary as $\frac{1}{L^4}$ apart from correction terms that vary as $\frac{1}{L^2}$ and $\frac{1}{L}$ due to presence of one extra dimension in addition to $4$ dimensional commutative Minkowski space-time.
 In \cite{kam}, Casimir effect is studied for parallel conducting plates in arbitrary spatial dimension D and showed that Casimir force and Casimir energy scale as $L^{-(D+1)}$ and $L^{-(D)}$ respectively.
-For spatial dimension $D=4$, thus results is in contrast with the results obtained in \cite{prd79,plb668,farina}.
-This difference in the L dependence observed in \cite{prd79,plb668,farina} and \cite{kam} is due to the fact that in \cite{kam}, the extra dimension is treated as transverse direction to the plates whereas in \cite{prd79,plb668,farina}, the effect of the extra dimension on parallel plates in usual $3+1$ dimensional Minkowski space-time is studied, by keeping the extra dimensions where waves propagate in the entire space.
+For spatial dimension $D=4$, these results are in contrast with the results obtained in \cite{prd79,plb668,farina}.
+This difference in the L dependence observed in \cite{prd79,plb668,farina} and \cite{kam} is because of the fact that in \cite{kam}, the extra dimension is treated as transverse direction to the plates, whereas in \cite{prd79,plb668,farina}, the effect of the extra dimension on parallel plates in usual $3+1$ dimensional Minkowski space-time is studied.
 The approach taken in \cite{prd79,plb668,farina} is similar to our present study.